The Early-Experience Agent Becomes the Apprentice

 The authors evaluate the approach on eight benchmarks spanning embodied and scientific simulation, travel planning, multi-turn tool use, search, and web navigation: ALFWorld, ScienceWorld, TravelPlanner, BFCLv3, Tau-Bench, SearchQA, WebShop, and WebArena-Lite.
 They report tests on Llama-3.2-3B, Qwen-2.5-7B, and Llama-3.1-8B, using the same step budget as imitation learning.
 Across the reported settings, early experience improves over imitation-learning baselines; the largest visible gains include WebShop under implicit world modeling and TravelPlanner under self-reflection.

-That result should be read carefully.
-It is evidence about a benchmarked training paradigm, not a license to treat a deployed agent as wise, autonomous, or safe.
+The paper also reports that early-experience checkpoints can provide stronger warm starts for later reinforcement learning in environments with verifiable rewards, and that the performance advantage persists in several scaling and out-of-domain checks.
+Those are research results inside defined benchmarks and training recipes.
+They are not a license to treat a deployed agent as wise, autonomous, or safe.
 The environments are structured enough to collect state transitions and evaluate behavior.
 A workplace, classroom, public benefits office, hospital portal, or live web service contains people, rights, ambiguous authority, stale records, adversarial content, and consequences that do not fit neatly into a benchmark table.

 Why Traces Matter